johnjohnlin/nicotb/README.md

 # Dependencies

 * numpy and development package (TODO: version?)
-* Google glog, protobuf and development packages (TODO: version?)
+* Google glog development packages (TODO: version?)
 * Python (>= 3.3 ?)
 * ncverilog (TODO: how about other tools which also support VPI)
 * Linux (TODO: how to port?)